Iterated Population Based Training with Task-Agnostic Restarts: Experiments and Results

 \subsection{Qualitatively inspecting a discovered schedule}

 IPBT is designed to naturally discover schedules with restarts.
 It can find such schedules not only for the learning rate (where restarts are well-established) but also other hyperparameters, as can be seen in \Cref{fig:traj}.
 For example, the number of Rand-Augment\footnote{RandAugment~\citep{cubuk_randaugment_2020} is an image augmentation procedure that applies several random augmentations of a specific magnitude (e.g., for rotation, different magnitudes correspond to different maximum angles by which an image can be rotated).} operations is reset to 1 on each restart (and then increases within the iteration), while the initial magnitude of the augmentations increases across restarts (and appears to first increase and then decrease during the iteration).
 This serves as a clear example of how within- and across-iteration optimization both contribute to dynamically optimizing HPs.
+Quantitative evaluation of training from scratch with discovered schedules is provided in Appendix~\ref{app:replay}.